atomone-hub/genesis/CONSTITUTION.md

-Any inflation of ATOMs to the Community Pool or a designated Treasury DAO beyond the default inflation rate described in the Constitution shall require a two thirds supermajority vote of a special inflation governance proposal type.
+Any inflation of ATOMs to the Community Pool or a designated Treasury DAO beyond the default inflation rate described in the Constitution shall require a two-thirds supermajority vote of a special inflation governance proposal type.

-The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the Cosmos Hub or its Constitution, nor the adoption of any new Treasury DAOs.
+The special inflation proposal can include a description of the purpose of the inflation, but it cannot include any other modifications to the Cosmos Hub or its Constitution, nor the adoption of any new Treasury DAOs.

 ### Article 3.E.
 The Common Pool